splintered-reality/py_trees/CONTRIBUTING.md

 Some recommendations to help align your contribution and minimise the eventual back and forth on a PR:

 * Engage in an issue thread or in the discussion section.
-* Actual code in the form of a minimal PR with a `status:do_not_merge` label is a great tool for generating useful dialogue.
+* Actual code in the form of a minimal PR with a `status:do_not_merge` label helps generate useful dialogue.

 ### Which Branch?

 * If it's a new feature, or bugfix applicable to the latest code, `devel`
 * If it's a bugfix that can't be applied to `devel`, but critical for a release, point it at the release branch (e.g. `release/0.6.x`)

 If it is a feature or bugfix that you'd like to see backported to one of the release branches, open a parallel PR for that release branch or mention that you'd like to see it backported in the original PR's description.

 ### The Pull Request